mmonfils/iowa-community-blueprints/STRESS_TEST.md

 ## IV.
 Public Terminology and Jargon Scrubbing
 * [ ] **Accessibility Review:** Verified that the document has been scrubbed of sterile academic jargon, alienating institutional phrases, and overly dense communication patterns.
 All technical concepts must be written clearly so that any reader can easily comprehend the text without losing the underlying precision or authority of the data.

-## V. Legal, Autonomy, and Disclosure Boundaries
+## V. Legal, Autonomy, and Disclosure Boundaries (Internal Posture Guardrails)
+*Note: This section evaluates the implicit framing, posture, and systemic positioning of the document.
+It does not mandate on-page disclaimer blocks, but ensures the material protects the network's independent character.*

-* [ ] **Grassroots Autonomy Alignment:** The initiative is framed strictly as an unfunded, autonomous project driven by private citizens acting in their individual capacities.
-This work is grassroots, autonomous, and unaffiliated.
+* [ ] **Grassroots Autonomy Posture Check:** Verified that the document explicitly or contextually presents the initiative as an unfunded, autonomous project driven by private citizens acting in their individual capacities.
+The work remains entirely unentangled from institutional grants or formal municipal affiliations.
-* [ ] **Professional Advice Disclaimer:** The document contains clear framing that it is for general informational and educational purposes only.
-It does not constitute professional legal, financial, or investment advice, and forms no professional-client relationship.
-Use of any information provided on this platform is solely at the user's own risk.
-* [ ] **Employer Liability Insulation:** The text explicitly reflects personal opinions and does not represent the views, policies, or endorsements of any employer, past or present, or any affiliated organization.
+* [ ] **Professional Advice Boundaries Assessment:** Confirmed that the tone and content frame the data strictly as an educational peer-analysis or strategic brief rather than speaking with binding professional legal or financial counsel.
+The text must not imply or form a formal client relationship.
+* [ ] **Institutional Liability Insulation:** Verified that the document's framing shields individual contributors' employers.
+The text must read as a strategic analysis of policy mechanics, completely avoiding language that attributes statements, endorsements, or institutional liabilities to formal legacy employers or organizations.